Manitoba’s Justice System #

 This case screams out for an open inquiry by responsible authorities, - if there any left.

-Dan Lett details four cases managed by former prosecutor George Dangerfield, later determined to be miscarriages of justice.
+Dan Lett Timely, firm, forceful and resolute actions from our leaders could be effective. details four cases managed by former prosecutor George Dangerfield, later determined to be miscarriages of justice.

 Michael McIntyre reported in December 2015, that Manitoba Chief Justice Glenn Joyal and his colleagues on the Court of Queen’s Bench were asked to step aside in a major drug case because of potential conflicts and perceptions of bias.